 The guides really know their stuff.
 Be it spotting Northern Dwarf Reed Frogs as they drive along (2cm of green hiding in green fronds), or noticing the head of a file snake pop out of water (I got to hold one of these non-venomous serpents), or digging up red roots the Aborigines used to colour baskets they're constantly telling you background lore.
 If this kind of experience appeals to you then this place is a must.

 The file snake day was a glorious experience.
-We chased after a feral pig in the Land Rover, saw Crabs Eye (a bean used by the Aborigines as an abortifacient to keep the population down,) lit firecracker plant to see the seeds disseminated (the plant needs fire to live.)
-The Aborigines used Reckitts Blue for colour in their wall art - they adapted.
+Jared took me and Kylie and Steve to the flood plain, rare treat as rarely open.
+We chased after a feral pig in the Land Rover, saw Crabs Eye (a bean used by the Aborigines as an abortifacient to keep the population down).
+Saw many brolgas, Grey bird of the plain into flies.
+Held a file snake Jared spotted its head peeping out of the river.
+Saw loads of art including two dolphins and weird ship.
+The Aborigines used Reckitts Blue for colour in their wall art hand stencils - they adapted.
+They used glass china et cetera for cutting edges.